oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelScikitLearn_Extensions_SVC_Adult/README.md

 # `Intel® Extension for Scikit-learn SVC for Adult dataset` Sample
-This sample code shows how to fast train and predict with a SVC algorithm using the Intel® Extension for Scikit-learn for Adult dataset.
-It demonstrates how to use software products that can be found in the [Intel oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html), [Intel(R) Extension for Scikit-learn](https://intel.github.io/scikit-learn-intelex/), or [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+This sample code uses [Adult dataset](https://archive.ics.uci.edu/ml/datasets/adult) to show how to train and predict with a SVC algorithm using Intel® Extension for Scikit-learn.
+It demonstrates how to use software products that can be found in the [Intel(R) oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html), [Intel(R) Extension for Scikit-learn](https://intel.github.io/scikit-learn-intelex/), or [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---